Tuesday, July 28, 2015

 beaks at Gangotri, Uttarakhand

-Now it was the time to return back. so we got into the vehicle and started our journey towards Uttarkashi.
-Around 4:30 PM we were in Uttarkashi .The driver filled his vehicle's fuel tank and I purchased some eatables for onward journey and then we stared our onward journey for "Kedarnath Dham".
+Now it was time to return back. so we got into the vehicle and started our journey towards Uttarkashi.
+Around 4:30 PM we were in Uttarkashi.
+The driver filled his vehicle's fuel tank and I purchased some eatables for the onward journey and then we started our onward journey to "Kedarnath Dham".
 I had the road map given by 'Hotelwala' early in the morning.
-From here we did not took the road by which we had reached here yesterday, but crossed the river "Bhagirathi" and went ahead along the shortest route.
+From here we did not take the road by which we had reached here yesterday, but crossed the river "Bhagirathi" and went ahead along the shortest route.
 We wanted to travel as much distance as possible before the evening.
-This route had very few traffic and the hilly area was full of forest.
+This route had very little traffic and the hilly area was full of forest.
 Mostly the pine trees were visible and fallen dried fruits of pine were numerous on the road and the roadside.
 The road was better than the "Uttarkashi-Gangotri" road but sharp turnings in the receding light in the jungle were very risky.
-Fortunately the driver was expert.
-At the evening after more than a hours drive we reached a place named "Dhauntri".
-It was like a village but some shops, dhabas and place for a night halt was available.
+Fortunately, the driver was an expert.
+In the evening after more than an hour's drive, we reached a place named "Dhauntri".
+It was like a village but some shops, dhabas, and places for a night halt were available.
 We had traveled whole of the day and were tired, so decided to stay here for a night.
-The hotel available was not good like "Vijay Raj" where we stayed last night but in a small place like "Dhauntri" we could not expect more.
-It was like villagers had turned their house for lodging facility and themselves looked after it, so nothing was professional about it.
-From the entrance at road to the room we stayed, there a was level difference because the building (and in fact the whole village) was situated on a slope of a hill.
+The hotel available was not as good as "Vijay Raj" where we stayed last night but in a small place like "Dhauntri," we could not have expected more.
+It was like villagers had turned their house into a lodging facility and themselves looked after it, so nothing was professional about it.
+From the entrance at the road to the room where we stayed, there was a level difference because the building (and in fact the whole village) was situated on the slope of a hill.
 About a hundred feet down the hotel there was a river flowing which we could see from our room window.
 We took tea and ordered for supper.
-From the locals we collected some information about the route to Kedarnath Dham.
+From the locals, we collected some information about the route to Kedarnath Dham.
 At 8 PM we took our meal and went to bed.
 After the exertion of whole day we had a good sleep.

 Continued .. in ...the next blog Jai Kedarnath !!